 e.
 Data Subject Requests.
 Processor will provide reasonable assistance, including by appropriate technical and organizational measures and taking into account the nature of the Processing, to enable Controller to respond to any request from Data Subjects seeking to exercise their rights under the Data Protection Law with respect to Personal Data (including access, rectification, restriction, deletion or portability of Personal Data as applicable), to the extent permitted by the law.
 If such request is made directly to Processor, Processor will promptly inform Controller and will advise Data Subjects to submit their request to the Controller.
 Controller shall be solely responsible for responding to any Data Subjects' requests.
 Controller shall reimburse Processor for the costs arising from this assistance.

 f.
 Sub-Processors.
-Processor shall be entitled to engage sub-Processors to fulfill Processor's obligations defined in the Agreement only with Controller's written consent.
-For these purposes, Controller consents to the engagement as sub Processors of Processor's affiliated companies and the third parties listed in Exhibit 2.
+Processor shall be entitled to engage sub-Processors to fulfil Processor's obligations defined in the Agreement only with Controller's written consent.
+For these purposes, Controller consents to the engagement as sub-Processors of Processor's affiliated companies and the third parties listed in Exhibit 4.
 For the avoidance of doubt, the above authorization constitutes Controller's prior written consent to the sub-Processing by Processor for purposes of Clause 11 of the Standard Contractual Clauses.

 Where a sub-Processor is engaged, the Controller must be granted the right to monitor and inspect the sub-Processor's activities in accordance with this DPA and the Data Protection Law, including to obtain information from the Processor, upon written request, on the substance of the contract and the implementation of the data protection obligations under the sub-Processing contract, where necessary by inspecting the relevant contract documents.

-The provisions of this Section 4.f shall mutually apply if the Processor engages a sub Processor in a country outside the European Economic Area ("EEA") not recognized by the European Commission as providing an adequate level of protection for personal data.
-If, in the performance of this DPA, ODK transfers any Personal Data to a sub processor located outside of the EEA, ODK shall, in advance of any such transfer, ensure that a legal mechanism to achieve adequacy in respect of that processing is in place.
+The provisions of this Section 4(g) shall mutually apply if the Processor engages a sub-Processor in a country outside the European Economic Area ("EEA") not recognized by the European Commission as providing an adequate level of protection for personal data.
+If, in the performance of this DPA, ODK transfers any Personal Data to a sub-processor located outside of the EEA, ODK shall, in advance of any such transfer, ensure that a legal mechanism to achieve adequacy in respect of that processing is in place.

 g.
 Data Transfers.
 Controller acknowledges and agrees that, in connection with the performance of the services under the Agreement, Personal Data will be transferred to ODK in the United States.
-ODK will implement appropriate safeguards for such transfers pursuant to Article 46 of the GDPR.
 The Standard Contractual Clauses at Exhibit 1 will apply with respect to Personal Data that is transferred outside the EEA, either directly or via onward transfer, to any country not recognized by the European Commission as providing an adequate level of protection for personal data (as described in the Data Protection Law).

-Controller acknowledges and agrees that Personal Data stored in an ODK account (e.g., forms, submissions) will only be transferred to ODK in the United States for the limited purpose of customer support by ODK, and in all other instances, Processor will hold such data in EEA.
-In addition to the Standard Contractual Clauses at Exhibit 1, the following supplementary measures will apply to such data:
+Controller acknowledges and agrees that Personal Data stored in an ODK account (e.g., submissions) will only be transferred to ODK in the United States for the limited purpose of customer support by ODK at request of Controller, and in all other instances, Processor will hold such data in EEA.
+Further, in addition to the Standard Contractual Clauses at Exhibit 1, the following supplementary measures will apply to such data:

 - will be transferred by Controller on an occasional and non-repetitive basis